mccarrmb/docker-doom/README.md

 **Q. What if I want to customize this container to run a different Doom engine game?**

-**A.** You can manually edit `Dockerfile`, `default.cfg`, `adminlist.txt`, `banlist.txt`, `whitelist.txt`, and `summon.bash` to include the desired settings... or hold tight until the "Builder" tool is completed.
-Just a heads up: you'll need Ruby version >= 2.5.0 installed to run it.
-I plan to test this on the native Windows version of Ruby so it will run without having to do any weird Linux subsystem magic.
+**A.** You can manually edit `Dockerfile`, `default.cfg`, `adminlist.txt`, `banlist.txt`, `whitelist.txt`, and `summon.bash` to include the desired settings.
+I was entertaining the idea of making a tool for this, but most folks using a container probably already have the configs they need.

 **Q. What if I'm on Windows?**